-Stephanie Wilson

-Principal Orchestra Librarian The Mary Colvert and Banks C. Talley Chair
+Stephanie Wilson, Principal Orchestra Librarian The Mary Colvert and Banks C. Talley Chair Acting position Leave of absence

-\Acting position

 Named musician chairs are made possible through very meaningful gifts to the Symphony's endowment.
 As such, these donor families are also members of the Lamar Stringfield Society.